 The sustainability and growth of the NWT economy requires strategic investment, diversification, and modernization towards a high-tech and lower-carbon future.
-In the Northwest Territories, non-renewable resource development is responsible for one-third of the NWT economy.
-Mining and mineral- related activities are, and for some time will be, the largest provider of high-paying NWT jobs, and the main driver of the territorial economy.
+In the NWT, the direct and indirect contribution of the non-renewable resource sector accounts for one-third of the economy.
+Mining and mineral-related activities are, and for some time will be, the largest provider of high-paying NWT jobs and the main driver of the territorial economy.
 Benefits from non-renewable resource production enable investment into other sectors of the economy, into energy systems, and into lowering the cost of living.
-While commodity prices for oil and gas, and the price of rough diamonds, are currently low, the government recognizes the need to invest now to capitalize on future resource demand.
+While commodity prices for oil and gas and the price of rough diamonds are currently low, the government recognizes the need to invest now to capitalize on future resource demand.

-While recognizing the significant and continuing role mining will play in the northern economy, the government also believes in economic diversification and thinks that the best way to diversify is for the private sector to be further developed in all regions and for products with a natural NWT advantage, such as tourism, furs, and minerals, to be promoted in international markets.
+Mining will play a significant and continuing role in the NWT's economy.
+However, the government also supports economic diversification through strategic investment to support tourism, import substitution, manufacturing, and other renewable resource-based activities locally, within Canada and internationally.
 Economic development must be supported by improved and intensified skills development for the labour market, so that NWT residents can take advantage of current and future job opportunities.
-With the Lands and Resources Devolution Agreement having been completed by the previous government, it is now time to work with Canada, Aboriginal governments, industry and environmental partners to continue to evolve and improve our regulatory system.
+With the Northwest Territories Lands and Resources Devolution Agreement having been completed by the previous government, it is now time to work with Canada, Aboriginal governments, industry and environmental partners to continue to evolve and improve our regulatory system.
 The government believes in a responsible, sustainable and balanced approach to land use.
 This will be achieved in partnership with northerners, through a mix of legislative amendments, regulations, and strategic policy.
 We need to work together to create the conditions for foreign and domestic economic investment while preserving the values of sustainability.
 This also means having a strategic response to climate change that recognizes international and national emissions targets and pricing schemes, alongside the realities of our northern geography and climate which drive energy consumption and the cost of living.

-Our plan begins with continuing to invest in developing a skilled northern workforce, strategic investments in infrastructure, and working in partnership to improve the regulatory system and adapt to climate change.
+Our plan is to continue investing in developing a skilled northern workforce, making strategic investments in infrastructure, and working in partnership to improve the regulatory system and adapt to climate change.
 This is how: